-While some might take a bit longer than others, if you’re able to tackle one every other day or so, you’ll be at a fantastic starting point for the rest of 2018 and all those photos you know you’re going to take.
+While some might take a bit longer than others, if you’re able to tackle one every other day or so, you’ll be at a fantastic starting point for the rest of the year — and all those photos you know you’re going to take.

 Organize apps on your phone.
 Simply drag two related apps together on your iPhone (like Instagram and Facebook) and you’ll start a folder.
 Then, add other similar apps.
 Done.

 Delete photos.
 Photo organization can be an overwhelming task, so break it up into a few steps.
 First, just go through your photos and delete the ones you know you don’t need on there.
 That’s it.

 Create a central charging hub.
 I’m not sure why it’s taken me so long to set this up, but once I did it was such a lifesaver.
 We haven’t lost a charging cable in months!

 Purge your social media accounts.
 Let’s just say we love that “unfollow” feature on Facebook.
 But really, take a few moments and go through your Twitter and Insta followers, along with your Facebook friends and see if everyone on the list should really be on the list.

 Clean off tech.
 Grab a safe tech cleaner (we like WHOOSH) and clean off all your screens, keyboards, and remote controls.

 Free up space on your devices. free up some memory on your phoneGot apps you’re not using anymore?
 Get rid of them and .